Multilevel Monte Carlo methods for the approximation of invariant measures of stochastic differential equations: Introduction

 Even if $\pi(dx)$ is given in an explicit form, quadrature methods, in general, are inefficient in high dimensions.
 On the other hand probabilistic methods scale very well with the dimension and are often the method of choice.
 With this in mind, we explore the connection between dynamics of stochastic differential equations (SDEs)

 and the target probability measure $\pi(dx)$.
 The key idea is that under appropriate assumptions on $U(x)$ one can show that the solution to \eqref{eq:langevin} is ergodic and has $\pi(dx)$ as its unique invariant measure \cite{Has80}.
-However, there exist a limited number of cases where analytical solutions to \eqref{eq:langevin} are available and therefore numerical approximations are used \cite{KlP92}.
+However, there exists only a limited number of cases where analytical solutions to \eqref{eq:langevin} are available and typically some form of approximation needs to be employed.

-The numerical analysis approach is to discretize \eqref{eq:langevin}.
-Extra care is required when $U$ is not globally Lipschitz \cite{MSH02,DT02,RT96,TSS00,HJP11}.
-One drawback of he numerical analysis approach is that it might be the case that even though \eqref{eq:langevin} is geometrically ergodic, the corresponding numerical discretization might not be \cite{RT96}.
+The numerical analysis approach \cite{KlP92} is to discretize \eqref{eq:langevin} and run the corresponding Markov chain for a long time interval.
+One drawback of the numerical analysis approach is that it might be the case that even though \eqref{eq:langevin} is geometrically ergodic, the corresponding numerical discretization might not be \cite{RT96}, while in addition extra care is required when $\nabla U$ is not globally Lipschitz \cite{MSH02,DT02,RT96,TSS00,HJP11}.
 The numerical analysis approach also introduces bias because the numerical invariant measure does not coincide with the exact one in general \cite{TaT90,AVZ14}, resulting hence in a biased estimation of $\pi(g)$ in \eqref{eq:expi}.
 Furthermore, if one uses the Euler-Maruyama method to discretize \eqref{eq:langevin}, then computational complexity\footnote{In this paper the computational complexity is measured in terms of the expected number of random number generations and arithmetic operations.} of $\mathcal{O}(\varepsilon^{-3})$ is required for achieving a root mean square error of order $\mathcal{O}(\varepsilon)$ in the approximation of $\eqref{eq:expi}$.
 Furthermore, even if one mitigates the bias due to numerical discretization by a series of decreasing time steps in combination with an appropriate weighted time average of the quantity of interest \cite{DP02}, the computational complexity still remains $\mathcal{O}(\varepsilon^{-3})$ \cite{Teh2016sgld}.